 Commercial buildings have embraced EPA’s energy measurement and tracking tool, ENERGY STAR Portfolio Manager.
-In fact, as of 2016, nearly 500,000 properties—representing about 50 percent of all U.S. commercial floor space—have used Portfolio Manager to measure and track their energy performance.
+In fact, hundreds of thousands of commercial properties use ENERGY STAR Portfolio Manager to measure and track their energy performance.
 Owners of commercial buildings and industrial plants have also adopted EPA’s 1 – 100 ENERGY STAR score as the industry standard for measuring energy performance.
-Learn more (maybe link to your other about us page here)
+Learn more.

 The value of ENERGY STAR certification for buildings

-In 2016, more than 7,500 commercial buildings earned the ENERGY STAR, bringing the total to 29,500.
+In 2017, more than 9,500 commercial buildings earned the ENERGY STAR, bringing the total to more than 32,000.
 Buildings that earn the ENERGY STAR use, on average, 35 percent less energy than their peers.
 For commercial real estate, ENERGY STAR is a market differentiator.
-Studies find that ENERGY STAR certified buildings command a premium of up to 16 percent for sales prices and rental rates.1 Real estate companies use EPA’s 1 – 100 ENERGY STAR score to demonstrate their sustainability to investors through reporting frameworks such as the Global Real Estate Sustainability Benchmark (GRESB) and the Sustainability Accounting Standards Board (SASB), and, for multifamily property owners, to access discounted financing through products offered by Fannie Mae, Freddie Mac, and the U.S. Department of Housing and Urban Development.
+Studies find that ENERGY STAR certified buildings command a premium of up to 16 percent for sales prices and rental rates.
+Real estate companies use EPA’s 1 – 100 ENERGY STAR score to demonstrate their sustainability to investors through reporting frameworks such as the Global Real Estate Sustainability Benchmark (GRESB) and the Sustainability Accounting Standards Board (SASB) and multifamily property owners use it to access discounted financing through products offered by Fannie Mae, Freddie Mac, and the U.S. Department of Housing and Urban Development.

 ENERGY STAR as a resource

 Businesses and organizations also rely on ENERGY STAR as their trusted resource for practical information on saving energy.
-In 2016, American consumers and businesses visited the ENERGY STAR website more than 8 million times to learn how to reduce their energy bills, making use of popular tools such as ENERGY STAR Portfolio Manager®, the ENERGY STAR Home Advisor, and the Home Energy Yardstick.
+In 2017, American consumers and businesses visited the ENERGY STAR website more than 7.5 million times to learn how to reduce their energy costs, making use of popular tools such as ENERGY STAR Portfolio Manager®.

 Additional local governments and states have required ENERGY STAR Portfolio Manager in the benchmarking of their own facilities.
 Learn more.